mahmoudmatar01/TextEditor_MementoDesignPattern/README.md

 ### Setup

 1. Clone the repository and import it into your Java IDE.
-2. Compile and run the `Main` class to see the Template Method Design Pattern in action.
+2. Compile and run the `Main` class to see the Memento Design Pattern in action.

 ### Example Code